|Purpose:||Interactively select files for a command|

 |command||The command to execute with the selected files.|

 |files||The files from which to select.
 File names may be enclosed in either parentheses or square brackets.
 The difference is explained below.|

 Internet: Can be used with FTP servers.
 See Using FTP/HTTP Servers.

 SELECT allows you to select files for internal and external commands by using a "point and shoot" display.
 You can have SELECT execute a command once for each file you select, or have it create a list of files for a command to work with.
 The command can be an internal command, an alias, an external command, or a batch file.
-If you don't specify any arguments, SELECT will display its command dialog.

 If you use parentheses around the files, SELECT executes the command once for each file you have selected.
 During each execution, one of the selected files is passed to the command as a parameter.
 If you use square brackets around files, the SELECTed files are combined into a single list, separated by spaces.
 The command is then executed once with the entire list presented as part of its command line parameters.

 If the last argument on the line is a single (, it is interpreted as the beginning of a command group.
 SELECT will append the following lines (in a batch file) or prompt you for more input (at the command line) until it gets a closing ).

 SELECT can also select files on FTP servers.
 For example:

 You can also use the IFTP command to start an FTP session on a server, and then use an abbreviated syntax to specify the files and directories you want.
 For more information, see Using FTP/HTTP Servers and IFTP.